yarisvt/tyk-docs/tyk-docs/content/getting-started/key-concepts/gateway-api.md

     identifier: /key-concepts/gateway-api
 weight: 95
 aliases:
-  - /docs/concepts/gateway-api/
+  - /concepts/gateway-api/
 ---

-The [Tyk Gateway REST API](/docs/tyk-gateway-api/) is the primary means for integrating your application with the Tyk API Gateway system.
+The [Tyk Gateway REST API]({{ ref "tyk-gateway-api" >}}) is the primary means for integrating your application with the Tyk API Gateway system.
 This
 API is very small, and has no granular permissions system.
 It is intended to be used **purely** for internal automation and integration.